rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ### Transferring the public key to the SFTP server

 The next step is to export our key to the server.
-In reality, a system administrator responsible for managing multiple servers will transfer his public key to all of the servers he or she is responsible for.
+In reality, a system administrator responsible for managing multiple servers will transfer their public key to all the servers they are responsible for.

 The user can send the key to the server securely with `ssh-id-copy` when created: